tiaringhio/Sentiment-Analyzer/README.md

 #### WordCloud

 Command: `/wordcloud`.
-Great for longer paragraphs of text, it will output a WordCloud similar to the one one found above.
+Great for longer paragraphs of text, it will output a WordCloud.

 <br />
     <p align="center">